Where to Buy

 East of Eden is John Steinbeck's most ambitious novel, a multigenerational saga that transposes the biblical story of Cain and Abel to California's Salinas Valley.
 Steinbeck, who received the Nobel Prize in 1962, considered it his magnum opus, weaving together themes of good and evil, free will, and the redemptive power of choice, crystallized in the Hebrew word 'timshel' — 'thou mayest.'
 The novel's sprawling narrative and moral grandeur make it one of the defining works of mid-century American fiction.

-Written in post-war America during a period of national self-examination, East of Eden reflects Steinbeck's deep engagement with questions of moral responsibility and the American promise.
+The work was begun in post-war America during a period of national self-examination, East of Eden reflects Steinbeck's deep engagement with questions of moral responsibility and the American promise.
 The novel's exploration of inherited guilt and the possibility of transcending one's origins resonated powerfully with a generation emerging from the shadow of global conflict, and its 1955 film adaptation starring James Dean further cemented its place in American cultural memory.

 Post-War America, 1951-1952